Magnetic and Electronic Measurement Techniques

 This module handbook serves to describe contents, learning outcome, methods and examination type as well as linking to current dates for courses and module examination in the respective sections.

-PH2107 is a semester module in German language at Master’s level which is offered in summer semester.
+PH2107 is a semester module in German or English language at Master’s level which is offered in summer semester.

 This Module is included in the following catalogues within the study programs in physics.

 - Specific catalogue of special courses for condensed matter physics

 - Specific catalogue of special courses for Applied and Engineering Physics

 - Complementary catalogue of special courses for nuclear, particle, and astrophysics

 - Complementary catalogue of special courses for Biophysics